nodelab-org/dash-react-force-graph/README.md

 dash-react-force-graph is a Dash component library built on (the very powerful) [react-force-graph](https://github.com/vasturiano/react-force-graph).

+The library allows you to easily create an interactive network visualization.
 It has many features in common with [Dash cytoscape](https://dash.plotly.com/cytoscape) and a few extra, such as 3D, Virtual Reality and Augmented Reality versions, as well as image nodes and backgrounds.

 See `usage.py` for a simple example and check out the original react component repo above for many others.